-Congratulations to The Image Flow’s 2018 Artist in Residence Program recipients: Francis Baker and Sarah Rose Weitzman.
+Congratulations to The Image Flow’s 2019 Artist in Residence Program recipients: Arielle Rebek and Gretchen LeMaistre.

-As you may already know, The Image Flow recently held a call for submissions to our brand new Artist in Residence program, with the goal of providing our equipment and resources to assist a photographic artist with the creation of their personal work.
-With the institution of this program, we are proud to show our continued support to the photography community as a whole.
+The Image Flow recently held our second annual call for entry to our Artist in Residence Program, with the goal of providing our equipment and resources to assist photographic artists with the creation of their personal work.
+With this year’s AIR Program, we are proud to show our continued support to the photography community as a whole.

-Having received a great many outstanding applicants with some incredibly original work, the selection process was difficult, to say the least.
-The quality, media choices, and concepts presented by the wide variety of artist applicants were certainly inspiring to see.
+Having received many outstanding applications again this year, the selection process was difficult, to say the least.
+The quality, media choices, and concepts presented by the wide variety of artist applicants were inspiring and thought-provoking.

-After careful deliberation, we are very excited to announce that instead of choosing just a single artist as originally planned, we will have the pleasure of hosting two exceptional artists creating very different work from one another, who we believe will benefit greatly from the use of our traditional and alternative darkroom facilities.
+After careful deliberation, we are very excited to announce that we will again have the pleasure of hosting two exceptional artists, who we believe will benefit greatly from the use of our traditional and alternative darkroom facilities.

-The recipients of our 2018 Artist in Residence program are Francis Baker and Sarah Rose Weitzman; read on to learn more about each artist, their unique work, and their creative processes.
+The recipients of our 2019 Artist in Residence program are Arielle Rebek and Gretchen LeMaistre; read on to learn more about each artist, their unique work, and their creative processes.